zhwa/mlir-example/book/Chapter-09-TableGen-Dialect.md

 **Practical Advice**:

-Start new dialects with TableGen, even for prototyping.
+Start new dialects with TableGen.
 The initial learning curve pays off quickly—after defining two or three operations, the pattern becomes clear.
-Use Chapter 8's string approach for one-off test case generation or when teaching MLIR to beginners unfamiliar with C++, but recognize its limitations for serious compiler development.

 Organize TableGen definitions by functionality: core operations in one file, advanced operations in another, experimental operations in a third.
 This modularity simplifies maintenance as dialects grow.
-Use inheritance in TableGen (base classes for common traits) to reduce duplication across similar operations.

-Write tests early, using mlir-opt to verify generated operations parse and print correctly.
-TableGen generates parsers/printers, but custom assemblyFormat specifications can have subtle bugs.
-Testing immediately after definition catches issues before lowering patterns depend on operations.
+Write tests early using mlir-opt to verify generated operations parse and print correctly.
+Custom assemblyFormat specifications can have subtle bugs, so testing immediately after definition catches issues before lowering patterns depend on operations.

-Invest time learning MLIR's trait system—traits like Commutative, Idempotent, SameOperandsAndResultType encode operation properties that optimizations exploit.
+Invest time learning MLIR's trait system—traits like Commutative, Idempotent, and SameOperandsAndResultType encode operation properties that optimizations exploit.
 Properly-specified traits enable automatic optimization without custom pattern code.

 **Resources for Deeper Learning**: